SWENGG4Y2023/SWENGG4Y2023Team02/Assignment01/SRS.md

 ## 4. External Interface Requirements
    - ### **4.1 User Interface Requirements**
+   The user interface is designed in Flutter.
+The developer will have to study the designing of the product.
+The user of the product will get very user-friendly mobile features which will be very easy to work with.
+Our mobile application works for both Android and iOS.

    -  ### **4.2 Hardware Interface Requirements**
+   This system doesn’t require any specific hardware interface.
+The one used here is a smartphone.
+The system should have these hardware requirements minimum of:

+   Processor: Any processor with 1.5GHz speed

+   Android: Lollipop 5.1.0 or above

+   IOS: 12.0.0 or above

+   RAM: 512MB or above

+   Memory: 4GB or above

    -  ### **4.3 Software Interface Requirements**
+   Operating System: Windows 11
+   Front End: Flutter, Dart Programming Language.
+   Back End: MySQL, C++

    -  ### **4.4 Communication Interface Requirements**
+      Communication is done through internet and intranet mail or Telephones and Messaging
 ## **5. Nonfunctional Requirements**

    -  ### **5.1 Performance Requirements**